nuochenpku/nuochenpku.github.io/_pages/about.md

   - /about.htm
 ---
 I am now in my second year of master's degree in computer science at Peking University, advised by [Yuexian Zou](https://web.pkusz.edu.cn/adsp/).
 I got my bachelor's degree from Beijing University of Posts and Telecommunications.
- I was employed by Alibaba Damo Academy as a research intern, advised by [Fei Huang](https://scholar.google.com/citations?user=9r98PpoAAAAJ&hl=zh-CN).
-I aslo work closely with Microsoft research and  Tencent AI Lab.
+ I was employed  as a research intern by Alibaba Damo Academy, Microsoft research and  Tencent AI Lab.

 # Research
  My research interests focus on nlp, including question answering, cross-lingual understanding, dialog generation and multi-modal fusion.  <br>